 You can also use ground pumice, ammonia, and a little hot water as a cleaning solution, but make sure that there is proper ventilation if choosing to clean this way.
 The best bet is to make sure that the flue and front door are open.
 This is a good solution if there is a large grease build up on the brick or stones.

-There is a chemical called TSP available at hardware stores and home improvement centers.
+There is a chemical called TSP available at hardware stores and home improvement centres.
 This solution is great for cleaning fireplaces and anywhere else in the home where the grime is particularly bad.

 Sweep the hearth of the fireplace well after each use, and using a hard bristle broom is best.
 If you keep up on it, the soot will be minimized and cleaning fireplaces will be easy.
 This only has to be done once a year and can be a good addition to spring cleaning, but better yet, clean your fireplace as soon as you’re relatively sure that you won’t be using it for awhile.
 Make sure that you rinse the surfaces that you clean well with lots of warm water, as residual chemicals, when lit on fire for the first wood burning session of the winter, can cause an explosion or at the very least cause quite the stench!